 This is a coach trip to one of the UK's finest natural history museums.
 Price £20.
 We can drive to the coach park meeting place near Dunmow.
 Bring own lunch if needed.

 For the Oxford Natural History Museum coach trip (17/09/23), please click on this link: Oxford Natural History Museum trip

 North Stifford and Mardyke valley

 A visit to North Stifford church which has a great variety of interesting rocks in its walls.
-After the church, we visit the nearby Mardyke valley.
+Before the church, we visit the nearby Mardyke valley.
 The whole trip will be an excellent introduction to the fascinating geology of this part of Essex

 For the North Stifford visit (21/10/23), please click on this link: Field Visit to North Stifford and the Mardyke